 People ask me how I get so lucky.
-That question used to elicit a lot of shame/guilt, but now I’m so in tune with and dialed into the work that goes into creating my own luck, I no longer feel ashamed or weird about it when asked.
+That question used to elicit a lot of shame and guilt, but now, I’m so dialed into the work that goes into creating my own luck, I no longer feel ashamed or weird about it when asked.

 It’s really simple.

 Being your own self-sabotaging puppet master doesn’t make you unlucky.
 It makes you an emotional S&M enthusiast.
-5o shades of “Please don’t bother.
-Validate and cater to my fears.
+5o shades of “Please don’t waste your time with me but show me how worthless I am before you leave.
 I’m not enough.”

 HOW TO TURN “UNLUCKY IN LOVE” AROUND – STEP #2: If you say never, you create never.

 He still, to this day, complains about being overweight.
 This guy is handsome and amazing at any weight.
-Weight isn’t the issue here, just like not having big enough boobs or whatever wasn’t the issue with my lack of relational luck in the past.
+Weight isn’t the issue here.

 The issue is the emotional weight/obesity we bring to the relational table with us – whether that relationship is with our health, work, family, friendships, business, or romantic relationships.